 The Value of Nanny Care

 Our Partners at Nanager published a blog on this topic last year, in April 2020.
-Since then we have seen major shifts in the nanny and childcare industries in Australia, as the needs and priorities of families changed.
+Since then we have seen major shifts in the childcare and “nanny care” industries in Australia, as the needs and priorities of families changed.
 Hiring a nanny is a form of childcare that does incur a higher cost than centres.
 But if you’re here on the NannyPay website, you either recognise the benefits or are curious about the value of employing a nanny.

 To begin with, nanny care is individualised, quality, home-based care for the children.
 Regardless of a child’s age, they need consistent caregivers to meet their needs.
 If parents are working (whether that be in the community or from home), a nanny can step into the role of caregiver during the hours needed.
 For young children this will often be full day care.
 For school age children they may need someone to supervise them as they participate in online schooling from home.